youyifong/tsp/README.md

 - _masks.csv: a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask

-- _masks.png: If --saveimgwithmasks is present, the original image with masks overlaid; otherwise, a grayscale image with masks outlines
+- _masks.png: a grayscale image with masks outlines.
+If --saveimgwithmasks is present, the original image is saved with the masks in an RGB image

+- _masks_id.png: a grayscale image with mask indices

 - _masks_fill.png (with -s): a grayscale file containing the solid fill of the predicted cell masks